Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Experiments

-To study and understand our second research question (\textbf{RQ2}, \ref{sec:experiments}), we systemically perform experiments on CIFAR-100 across different federated learning scenarios by varying client status and data distribution (Section \ref{section:diff_FL_setting}) and analyze the impact of the domain gap between the model pre-training dataset and the dataset for FL (Section \ref{section:domain}).
+To study and understand our second research question (\textbf{RQ2}, Section~\ref{sec:experiments}), we analyze the impact of the domain gap between the model pre-training dataset and the dataset for FL (Section~\ref{section:domain}) and systemically perform experiments on CIFAR-100 across different federated learning scenarios by varying client status and data distribution (Section~\ref{section:diff_FL_setting}).